 The M.S. in Information Architecture (IARC) will prepare you to structure and deliver information for the best possible user experiences across desktop and mobile technologies.

 In the IARC program, you will connect the components of information structure that users rarely see directly, such as databases and data serialization formats, to a theoretically rich, interdisciplinary foundation in user-facing design of information, as well as the deeper structures of databases and data-serialization formats.

-IIT Information Architecture students come from a range of disciplinary backgrounds, including design, English, and library science, which will provide you with a vibrant community and classroom discussions informed by a variety of perspectives.
+Illinois Tech Information Architecture students come from a range of disciplinary backgrounds, including design, English, and library science, which will provide you with a vibrant community and classroom discussions informed by a variety of perspectives.

 Program at a glance

 The Information Architecture program at Illinois Tech is a total of 33 credit hours.
 Students attending full time (9 credit hours per semester) typically complete the MS/IARC degree in two years.
 Part-time students (3-6 credit hours per semester) regularly finish in under three years.

 Project or Thesis (at least 3 hours)